 Another branch of the family claims descent from Warwickshire where "the Marquis of Northampton derives from Turchill, possessor of Arden, before the Conquest.
 His descendant Osbert, in 1169, assumed the name of Compton from his estate in the same county. "

 Another reference states "the family was seated at Compton, called 'in the Windgate,' soon after the Conquest."
 "Philip de Compton is the first of the name who certainly held the manor of Compton, in the fifth of John."

-Important Dates for the Comton family
+Early History of the Comton family

 This web page shows only a small excerpt of our Comton research.
 Another 216 words (15 lines of text) covering the years 1212, 1650, 1482, 1528, 1630, 1625, 1663, 1632, 1713, 1675, 1713, 1601, 1643, 1622, 1681, 1660, 1681, 1675, 1679, 1669, 1691, 1673, 1743, 1632, 1713, 1675 and 1713 are included under the topic Early Comton History in all our PDF Extended History products and printed products wherever possible.

 Comton Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Comton has been recorded under many different variations, including Compton, Comptons, Competom, Comptown, Comptowne, Comptoun, Comptaun, Comptaune, Comptoune, Coompton, Combton, Combtons, Combtown, Combtaune, Wilmington and many more.

 Early Notables of the Comton family (pre 1700)